 Being a Brit, I won’t go into the history of today’s significant date.
 Rather, I’ll stick to sports and say.
 Congratulations to America for having a semi-finalist; Serena Williams, in this year’s Wimbledon Championships.

 Here’s hoping the rain stays away long enough to at least get all the quarter final matches completed.
 And to get the Ladies 2nd and 3rd Round and double matches completed.
 As well as the Gentlemen’s doubles matches are also to be completed.
 I’ll be watching some of those matches.

 Still Flying The Flag For American Tennis:

-If you feel like a trip to Wimbledom, take your umbrella.
+If you feel like a trip to Wimbledon, take your umbrella.
 Rain may stop a lot of the matches scheduled, but it may also stop a lot of people from visiting the Championships.
 Therefore, you might say it could be a good day to get into the grounds.
 Even if you don’t get to see much tennis.
 You could enjoy the views and the atmosphere.
-Rumor has it, that the Duke and Dutchess of Cambridge are will be present at Wimbledon today.
+Rumour has it, that the Duke and Duchess of Cambridge are will be present at Wimbledon today.
 If you meet any Americans, why not wish them a happy independence day!

 Travel Options To Wimbledon.